 If you have a reference and you need to load the node it refers to, you find a package based on the namespace.

+I think that looking at the package as a (namespace) node in the AST, there is nothing special about it.

 The last point may lead to complications.